Table of Contents

-- The neck vertebrae is stretched and toned.
+- The neck vertebrae are stretched and toned.

 - It stretches the hamstring muscles, calf muscles, pelvic, and groin area.
 This posture makes the hip joints more flexible.

-- This posture gives massage to the internal organs of the abdomen including liver, kidneys, spleen, adrenal glands and improves their functions.
+- This posture gives massage to the internal organs of the abdomen including the liver, kidneys, spleen, adrenal glands, and improves their functions.

 - Also, it improves digestion.

-- This posture activates Sushumna and hence it is important yoga exercise in Kundalini Yoga.
+- This posture activates Sushumna and hence it is an important yoga exercise in Kundalini Yoga.

-- Yoga texts declares that this posture give Vayu Siddhi or Vital Air Control.
+- Yoga texts declare that this posture gives Vayu Siddhi or Vital Air Control.

 - This is an effective yoga posture for reducing belly fat and serves as an important weight reduction workout.

 - Also, it stimulates the circulation to nerves and muscles of the spine.
-It activates Parasympathetic Nervous System and helps to drive out Stress and Anxiety.
+It activates the Parasympathetic Nervous System and helps to drive out Stress and Anxiety.

 - Yoga therapists use this posture as supportive therapy for the management of diabetes, menstrual disorders, prolapse, Kidney and lung disorders, sluggish liver, and colitis.

 Pascimottanasana in Classic Yoga Texts